analogdevicesinc/doctools/docs/docs_guidelines/index.rst

    _somedoc = path.join(prefix, _somedoc)

-For intermediary files, for example a SQLite databases, it is recommended to anchor to ``outdir/../managed``:
+For intermediary files, for example a SQLite database, it is recommended to anchor to ``outdir/../managed``:

 .. code:: python